dvidelabs/flatcc/README.md

 or `_vec_len` will be 0 if the vector is missing whereas `_vec_at` will assert in debug or behave undefined in release builds following out of bounds access.
 This also applies to related string operations.

-To be consistent with a user define namespace ns, the common namespace can also be wrapped in a macro in exactly the same way:

-    #undef nsc
-    #define nsc(x) FLATBUFFERS_WRAP_NAMESPACE(flatbuffers, x)

-    nsc(uint8_vec_t) vec;

-The common namespace can also be redefined using the `flatcc --common-prefx myprefix` argument to change `flatbuffers_` to something else.
-In that case the macro above becomes:

-    #undef nsc
-    #define nsc MYPREFIX_WRAPNAMESPACE(myprefix, x)

-One reason to change the common namespace is if the flatbuffer offset types are changed, for example to handle large 64-bit binary chunks.
-Note however that the builder library can currently only be compiled with one specific set of types.

 ## Endianness